 Tackling under-occupation in the private sector is more challenging, as many homeowners choose, and can afford, to under-occupy.
-The 2011 Census showed that across the Strategic Housing Market Area, 12,480 properties had an under occupancy rating of 2+ bedrooms, 94% of them owner-occupied, 2% privately rented and 4% in the social sector.
+The 2011 Census showed that across the strategic housing market area, 12,480 properties had an under occupancy rating of 2+ bedrooms, 94% of them owner-occupied, 2% privately rented and 4% in the social sector.

-If homeowners, currently under-occupying, were to downsize, this could potentially reduce pressure on the private rent and social sectors by releasing more family homes to the market.
+If homeowners currently under-occupying were to downsize, this could potentially reduce pressure on the private rent and social sectors by releasing more family homes to the market.
 Generating a demand for downsizing requires a range of housing choices and options for older people.
-The Strategic Housing Market Assessment identifies overall targets for smaller homes with 30% being one bed and 30% being two beds.
+The SHMAidentifies overall targets for smaller homes with 30% being one bed and 30% being two beds.
 It also identifies the need for suitable accommodation for older people.
 We will continue to seek opportunities to develop good quality homes for older people to improve the choice of those wanting to move.